pulumi/terraform-provider-aws/website/docs/d/ssm_parameter.html.markdown

 * `arn` - ARN of the parameter.
 * `name` - Name of the parameter.
 * `type` - Type of the parameter.
 Valid types are `String`, `StringList` and `SecureString`.
 * `value` - Value of the parameter.
-This value is always marked as sensitive in the Terraform plan output, regardless of `type`.
-In Terraform CLI version 0.15 and later, this may require additional configuration handling for certain scenarios.
-For more information, see the [Terraform v0.15 Upgrade Guide](https://www.terraform.io/upgrade-guides/0-15.html#sensitive-output-values).
+This value is always marked as sensitive in the plan output, regardless of `type`.
 * `version` - Version of the parameter.